Sonic the Hedgehog CD (prototype; 1993-05-10)

 - Name entry is not yet possible in Time Attack mode.

-- You cannot control your momentum if you jump from a roll, which is normally the case in the Genesis games.
+- You cannot control your momentum if you jump from a roll, which is normally the case in the Mega Drive games.
 This was changed in later prototypes and the final.

 - The time warp sequence cannot be skipped by pressing yet.